sierra-research/tau-bench/README.md

 ## Auto error identification

-Often times, it is difficult and time consuming to manually identify fault locations in the results as the trajectories can be long and the constraints can be complex.
-We have provided an auto evaluation script that can do:
+Often times, it is difficult and time consuming to manually identify specific error locations in trajectories as they can be long and the constraints can be complex.
+We have provided an auto error identification tool that can do the following:

 1. Fault assignment: determine the entity that is responsible for the fault (user, agent, environment)
 2. Fault type classification: classify the type of fault (goal_partially_completed, used_wrong_tool, used_wrong_tool_argument, took_unintended_action)